 Next is legacy automaker Jaguar’s all-electric offering in the I-Pace SUV.
 The High-Standard Equipment or HSE trim of the I-Pace offers additional driver assistance.
 This includes blind spot assist, 360 degree cameras, and high-speed emergency braking.

 That is also why it costs $11,000 more than the standard I-Pace, and makes our list as one of the priciest out there right now.
-The Jaguar I-Pace HSE starts at $80,900 and can go higher as you customize it with features like leather interiors and cold climate packs.
+The 2021 Jaguar I-Pace HSE started at $80,900 and can go higher as you customize it with features like leather interiors and cold climate packs.

 NIO ES8 Signature Edition

-For our third exorbitant vehicle on the list, we venture overseas to the surging EV market in China.
-NIO has quickly used its quality vehicles and battery swapping technology to earn the title as the “Tesla of China.”
+For our next exorbitant vehicle on the list, we venture overseas to the surging EV market in China.
+NIO has quickly used its quality vehicles and battery swapping technology to earn a potential title as the “Tesla of China.”
 The fact that Tesla also competes in the Chinese market technically makes it the Tesla of China, but that’s beside the point!